Sabbatai Zevi: In Salonica, Cairo, and Jerusalem

 The Yeni Mosque, Thessaloniki, built by the Dönme community during the late Ottoman period.

-Equipped with this document, Sabbatai chose Salonica, which was then a hub of Kabbalistic dialogue, as his base.
-He proclaimed himself the Messiah, or "anointed one," and attracted a large following by hosting various mystical events.
-For instance, he celebrated his marriage to the Torah, referring to it as the "One Without End" (the Ein Sof), and organized a solemn festival to which he invited his friends.
-However, the rabbis of Salonica, led by Abraham de Boton, expelled him from the city.
-Reports vary on his subsequent movements, with Alexandria, Athens, Constantinople, Jerusalem, and Smyrna mentioned as possible temporary bases he might have taken.
+Equipped with this document, Sabbatai chose Salonica, then a hub of Kabbalistic dialogue, as his base.
+He proclaimed himself the Messiah, or "anointed one", and attracted a large following by hosting various mystical events.
+For instance, he celebrated his marriage to the Torah, calling it the "One Without End" (the Ein Sof), and organized a solemn festival to which he invited his friends.
+But the rabbis of Salonica, led by Abraham de Boton, expelled him from the city.
+Reports vary on his subsequent movements, with Alexandria, Athens, Constantinople, Jerusalem, and Smyrna mentioned as temporary bases he might have taken.
 Eventually, he settled in Cairo, where he lived for about two years (1660–1662).

 There he befriended Raphael Joseph Halabi, a wealthy and influential Jew who held the high position of mint-master and tax farmer in Ottoman Cairo.
 Raphael Joseph led an ascetic life, which included fasting, bathing in cold water, and scourging himself at night.
 He used his great wealth for charity, supporting poor Talmudists and Kabbalists, fifty of whom reportedly regularly dined at his table.
 He became a supporter and promoter of Sabbatai's messianic claims.

-In approximately 1663, Sabbatai moved to Jerusalem, where he resumed his former ascetic practices of frequent fasting and other penances.
+Around 1663, Sabbatai moved to Jerusalem, where he resumed ascetic practices of frequent fasting and other penances.
 Many saw this as proof of his extraordinary piety.
 He was said to have a good voice and to attract large audiences when he sang psalms all night long or Spanish love songs, to which he gave mystical interpretations.
 At other times, he prayed and cried at the graves of pious men and women or distributed confections to children on the streets.
 Gradually, he gathered a larger circle of adherents.

-At the time, the Jewish community in Jerusalem was desperately in need of money to pay the heavy taxes levied by the Ottoman government.
-Known as the favourite of the rich and powerful, Raphael Joseph Halabi, Sabbatai was chosen to appeal to him for money and support.
-His success in securing the funds to pay off the Ottomans raised his prestige.
+At the time, Jerusalem's Jewish community was in desperate need of money to pay the Ottoman government's high taxes.
+Known as the favourite of Raphael Joseph Halabi, Sabbatai was chosen to appeal to him for money and support.
+He secured the funds, raising his prestige.
 His followers dated his public career from this journey to Cairo.